SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Experiments

 \subsection{Training}

-The model described in Section~\ref{sec:method_model} is trained using a mixture of synthetic and real data, with real data making up $5\%$ of samples.
-For synthetic samples, the tilt range is drawn uniformly from $[70^\circ, 130^\circ]$, and the number of cells is sampled from $\max(1, \mathcal{N}(2, 1))$.
-We optimize the model using the Adam optimizer with L2 weight regularization and maintain an exponential moving average (EMA) of the weights with a decay rate of $0.999$, which helps reduce overfitting to the limited examples stored in the synthetic data buffer.
-To address border artifacts and contextual ambiguity near volume boundaries, each input slice is padded with the four preceding and four following slices.
+The model described in Section~\ref{sec:method_model} is trained using a mixture of synthetic and real data, with real data comprising $15\%$ of the batch samples on average.
+Slices consisting only of background constitute $\sim$96\% of all patches.
+To balance the training distribution, we discard these with $98\%$ probability, ensuring foreground patches dominate the training samples.
+For synthetic samples, the tilt range is drawn uniformly from $[70^\circ, 140^\circ]$, and the number of cells is sampled from $\max(1, \mathcal{N}(2, 1))$.
+The model was trained for approximately 30k steps using the Adam optimizer (learning rate $1\times10^{-4}$) with L2 regularization ($1\times10^{-5}$).
+A batch size of 16 was used with gradient accumulation over 4 steps (effective batch size of 64), gradient clipping at 1.0, and 16-bit Automatic Mixed Precision (AMP).
+Training was terminated once the loss stabilized below 0.1 for several epochs.
+A complete overview of hyperparameters is provided in Appendix~\ref{app:hyperparams}.

 We optimize a Dice-Focal loss function, which combines the advantages of the Dice coefficient for class imbalance and the Focal loss for hard example emphasis.
 The loss is defined as: